|Elliott Gould delights us all in Dead Men Don't Die.

-Recently, the inimitable Zombie Farmer and I recorded a promo for the Mail Order Zombie podcast.
-It was a lot of fun and (I hope) turned out pretty well, and the program's benevolent host, Brother D expressed his gratitude by sending me an envelope containing THREE (!) full-length zombie movies on DVD.
-Now, one of these was the infamous Buddy Bebop Vs. The Living Dead, which both Brother D and Need-a-Nickname Scott awarded a score of 1 headshot out of a possible 5.
+Recently, the host of the Mail Order Zombie podcast, Derek "Brother D" Koch, sent me three (!) full-length zombie movies on DVD.
+One of these was the infamous Buddy Bebop Vs. The Living Dead, which both Brother D and Scott "Need-a-Nickname Scott" Morris awarded a score of 1 headshot out of a possible 5.
 Not a promising sign.
-But on the last episode of MOZ, Brother D said he compensated for this by sending me at least one "good" movie to balance out the awfulness of Buddy Bebop.
+But Brother D said he compensated for this by sending me at least one "good" movie to balance out the awfulness of Buddy Bebop.
 Unfortunately, he couldn't remember exactly what he did send me, so I guess it's up to me to figure out which one that is.

-I figure with only three movies, my odds of finding the elusive "good" one are fairly high.
+With only three movies, my odds of finding the elusive "good" one are fairly high.
 And since Brother D has already acknowledged that Buddy Bebop is not it, my chances are getting even better.
 It has to be one of the other two films, right?
 I began my quest tonight with a 1990 film called Dead Men Don't Die starring Elliott Gould.
 Could this obscure comedy be the chosen one?

 In a word, no. In two words, fuck no.

 Right away, the film's packaging caused me to have serious doubts as to its quality.
-You see, Dead Men Don't Die didn't come in a standard DVD box but rather a cheap case made of clear hard plastic with the title of the movie printed on flaps at the top and bottom.
+Dead Men Don't Die didn't come in a standard DVD box but rather a cheap case made of clear hard plastic with the title of the movie printed on flaps at the top and bottom.
 If you regularly buy your movies at the same place you buy off-brand laundry detergent and expired candy, you know the kind of case I mean.
-Besides this, the cover (seen above) depicted Elliott Gould seemingly dressed as a clown or mime and making a "funny" face like he was receiving a digital rectal exam from Freddy Krueger.
+Besides this, the cover also depicted Elliott Gould seemingly dressed as a clown or mime and making a "funny" face like he was receiving a digital rectal exam from Freddy Krueger.
 Add to this some wacky mismatched fonts, and you have the kind of packaging that screams, "Ignore me!
 I am a waste of your time!
 Do not purchase me or rent me!"

 I can only imagine that Dead Men Don't Die was made as some sort of tax write-off or as a way to launder money.
 There is no other reasonable excuse for making such a film.
 I cannot begin to catalog all the ways in which it insults the viewer's intelligence.
 Dead Men fails in seemingly every way a movie can fail.
 The people responsible for making it should be ashamed for having wasted perfectly good money and resources.

 So in summary, this was not the good one.
-I will admit, though, it's slightly less painful when dubbed in German.